dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

     -   Run a subset of the tests.
-Tests are arranged in a directory structure by category, so this subsetting mechanism will only need to be a directory structure system
+Tests are arranged in a directory structure by category, so this subsetting mechanism will only need to be a directory structure system.

     -   Some set of tests will need to be excluded on a test by test basis.
-Once the product is ready to ship, most of these disabled tests will need to have been re-enabled, but there are tests which will be disabled for months/years as the product is brought up to quality
+Once the product is ready to ship, most of these disabled tests will need to have been re-enabled, but there are tests which will be disabled for months/years as the product is brought up to quality.

     -   Produce crash or core dumps.
 The failure mode of many tests during this phase will be a crash.
 A test running tool that captures core dumps will